DasDominus/InvestGenie/features.md

 Key Features to Implement

 A. Investment Policy Statement (IPS)
 - [ ] 1.
 Support rendering Investment Policy Statement (IPS) as the main page.
 This should be the index page.
-The current index (dashboard) should be moved to a dedicated dashboard page.
 - [ ] 2.
 Users should be able to write the IPS if not already set.
 There should be a sign button, once clicked, user can enter the date and name as signature.
 The IPS should be saved as a markdown file.
 - [ ] 3.
 Afterwards, the IPS cannot be directly edited.
 Unless user click c red "Adjust My IPS" button, which pops a warning.